C22-PS297/ML/README.md

 # ML
-This repo is for Machine Learning
+This repo is for Price Estimation Machine Learning Model